-infiltration structures) and only those privately-owned structures designed after the December 9, 2008 deadline for adoption of the GSMM (i.e. new structures).
+BMPs Measurable Goals 1.
+Legal Authority 1.a.
+Evaluate, and if necessary, modify the existing ordinance.
+If the ordinance is revised during the reporting period, submit a copy of the adopted ordinance with the annual report.
+2. Inventory 2.a.
+Develop or uAnnually update, as needed, an inventory of all publicly-owned post-construction stormwater management structures (e.g. detention/retention ponds, water quality vaults; infiltration structures) and only those privately-owned structures designed after the December 9, 2008 deadline for adoption of the GSMM (i.e. new structures).
 The inventory shall include information on the number and type of structures, and ownership (i.e. publicly-owned, privately-owned).
 The inventory must be updated as new structures are completed or existing structures are identified.
 The permittee may choose to also include privately-owned structures designed prior to the December 9, 2008 deadline for adoption of the GSMM on the inventory.
 Provide the inventory with the first annual report after permit issuance.
 2.b.
 Update the inventory as new structures are completed or existing structures are identified.
 Provide the updated inventory of post-construction stormwater management structures, including those structures added during the reporting period in each annual report.
 3. Inspection Program 3.a.
 Conduct inspections of all post-construction stormwater management structures included on the inventory required in BMP #2 above, so that 100% of the structures are inspected within the 5-year permit term.
 At a minimum, the permittee must conduct inspections on 5% of the structures annually, or if inspections are done by geographical area, then one entire area or sector must be inspected each year.
-The inspections should be completed in accordance with the schedule contained in the SWMPProvide documentation of the inspections conducted during the reporting period in each annual report.
+The inspections should be completed in accordance with the schedule contained in the SWMP.
+Provide documentation of the inspections conducted during the reporting period in each annual report.
 4. Maintenance Program 4.a.
-Implement the long-term operation and maintenance program for post-construction stormwater management structures. described Describe detailed procedures in the SWMP.
-At a minimum, the maintenance program must address all publiclypermittee -owned structures, those publicly-owned structures owned by other entities (e.g. Board of Education) , and those privately-owned structures with construction completed after the effective date of the previous permit iteration (December 6, 2012) .
-The permittee may choose to also address privately- owned structures constructed prior to the effectiveDecember 6, 2012 date -of the permit .
-The
+Implement the long-term operation and maintenance program for post-construction stormwater management structures described in the SWMP.
+At a minimum, the maintenance program must address all publicly permittee-owned structures, those publicly- owned structures owned by other entities (e.g. Board of Education), and those privately-owned structures with construction completed after the effective date of the previous permit iteration (December 6, 2012).
+The permittee may choose to also address privately-owned structures constructed prior to the effective December 6, 2012 date of the permit.
+The maintenance may be performed by the permittee or by the owner/operator of the structure.
+Maintenance must be performed to the maximum extent practicable MEP. maximum extent practicable with.
+4.b.
+For permitteepublicly-owned structures, provide a list of structures maintained and the type of maintenance performed, including documentation of maintenance activities performed during the reporting period with each annual report. caen amuai report. İ